Savree97/-Data-Generation-using-Modelling-and-Simulation-for-Machine-Learning-UCS654/README.md

 # 🎯 Conclusion

-This project demonstrates the powerful integration of:
+This project demonstrates the integration of:

 - 🧮 Mathematical Modelling
 - 🔄 Discrete-Event Simulation
 - 🤖 Machine Learning

-Simulation-based data generation is especially valuable when:
+Simulation-based data generation is valuable when:

 - Real-world data is limited
 - Data collection is expensive
 - Controlled experimentation is required

-The integration of SimPy with ML provides a scalable and practical framework for predictive modeling tasks.
+The integration of SimPy with ML provides a scalable framework for predictive modeling.

 ---